-303 4.3 Transfer of all the declination data to ROM coordinates
+4.3 Transfer of all the declination data to ROM coordinates

-304 As indicated in the previous sections, the magnetic declination measurements recorded in the ROM are very scarce.
-They 305 only cover some decades at the end of the 19th century.
-For this reason, if one wants to analyse the time evolution of the 306 declination element at the ROM coordinates, we need to transfer the rest of the declination measurements (i.e., the 307 observatory data from the Iberian Peninsula and the south of France, and all the historical data of the HISTMAG database) from the original locations to the ROM coordinates.
-This declination database will provide information about the declination 308 309 at the ROM coordinates over the last 450 years.
-To transfer the declination data from the original locations to the ROM coordinates (40.4000° N, 3.6879° W) we use the declination spatial gradient estimated from the gufm1 model from 1590 to 310 311 1840 and the most recent model Cov-Obs.x2 (Huder et al., 2020) from 1840 to the present days.
-To do that, we estimate for a 312 certain time the difference in declination for the original location and the value given at the ROM coordinates.
-Then this

-313 difference, taken as a spatial gradient, is added to the original declination data, providing the transferred value.
-In Fig. 11, we

-314 show the value of the declination gradient within the spherical cap of Fig. 8 for four different epochs (1600, 1750, 1900, and
+As indicated in the previous sections, the magneticdeclination measurements recorded in the ROM are very scarce.
+They only cover some decades at the end of the 19th century.
+For this reason, if one wants to analyse the time evolution of the declination element at the ROM coordinates, we need to transfer the rest of the declination measurements (i.e. the observatory data from the Iberian Peninsula and the south of France and all the historical data of the HIST-MAG database) from the original locations to the ROM coordinates.
+This declination database will provide information about the declination at the ROM coordinates over the last 450 years.
+To transfer the declination data from the original locations to the ROM coordinates (40.4000° N, 3.6879° W), we use the declination spatial gradient estimated from the gufm1 model from 1590 to 1840 and the most recent model, Cov-Obs.x2 (Huder et al., 2020), from 1840 to the present day.
+To do that, we estimate, for a certain time, the difference in declination for the original location and the value given at the ROM coordinates.
+Then this difference, taken as a spatial gradient, is added to the original declination data, providing the transferred value.
+In Fig. 11, we show the value of the declination gradient within the spherical cap of Fig. 8 for